keithbowes/mtsend/README.md

   It shows the default blog alias will be 'example'

 Site Section:
-  You can have multiple site sections for each Movable Type installation you have access to.
+  You can have multiple site sections for each blog installation you have access to.
 The section name will be [site-"site name"].
 For
   example: